Tua throws for 296 yards as Dolphins beat Bengals 19-7

 The Dolphins scored from the 2 on a run with their field goal team in the game, but two rookies were flagged for an illegal formation and Miami settled for three points.

-Grant dropped a 45-yard pass from Tagovailoa.
+Jakeem Grant dropped a 45-yard pass from Tagovailoa.

 INJURIES